-1.13 The marked electoral registers and absent voters' lists show who has been issued with a ballot paper, who has returned their postal ballot paper, and who has had a proxy vote cast on their behalf.

-1.14 You can inspect or obtain copies of the marked register of electors and absent voters' lists after the election if you make a request in writing to the Electoral Registration Officer.
-Note that you can only use the information obtained from these documents for research or electoral purposes.

-1.15 The request for inspection must specify:

-• which documents are requested
+- 1.13 The marked electoral registers and absent voters' lists show who has been issued with a ballot paper, who has returned their postal ballot paper, and who has had a proxy vote cast on their behalf. - 1.14 You can inspect or obtain copies of the marked register of electors and absent voters' lists after the election if you make a request in writing to the Electoral Registration Officer.
+Note that you can only use the information obtained from these documents for research or electoral purposes. - 1.15 The request for inspection must specify: - which documents are requested

-Parish and community council elections > England and Wales > Candidates and agents > Part 6 of 6

-- the purposes for which the information in any document will be used - where the request is to inspect the marked register or lists, any reason why inspecting the full register or unmarked lists would not be sufficient to achieve that purpose - who will inspect the documents - the date on which they wish to inspect the documents, and - whether they would prefer to inspect the documents in a printed or data form

-1.16 Inspection is under supervision and will be free of charge.
-You won't be able to take copies, but may make handwritten notes.

-1.17 The request for supply must specify:

-- which of the marked register or lists (or the relevant part of the register or lists) are requested - whether a printed copy of the records or lists is requested or a copy in data form - the purposes for which the marked register or lists will be used and why the supply or purchase of a copy of the full register or unmarked lists would not be sufficient to achieve that purpose

-1.18 The requested document will be supplied for a fee of \pounds 10 plus \pounds 2 for printed and \pounds 1 for data versions per 1,000 entries.

-1.19 Note that after 12 months these documents will be destroyed, unless a court order directs otherwise.
+- the purposes for which the information in any document will be used - where the request is to inspect the marked register or lists, any reason why inspecting the full register or unmarked lists would not be sufficient to achieve that purpose - who will inspect the documents - the date on which they wish to inspect the documents, and - whether they would prefer to inspect the documents in a printed or data form - 1.16 Inspection is under supervision and will be free of charge.
+You won't be able to take copies, but may make handwritten notes. - 1.17 The request for supply must specify: - which of the marked register or lists (or the relevant part of the register or lists) are requested - whether a printed copy of the records or lists is requested or a copy in data form - the purposes for which the marked register or lists will be used and why the supply or purchase of a copy of the full register or unmarked lists would not be sufficient to achieve that purpose - 1.18 The requested document will be supplied for a fee of £10 plus £2 for printed and £1 for data versions per 1,000 entries. - 1.19 Note that after 12 months these documents will be destroyed, unless a court order directs otherwise.